yourjelly/odoo/doc/howtos/themes.rst

 Thinking "modular"
 ==================

-An Odoo theme is not a folder containing HTML or PHP files, it’s a modular framework written in XML.
+An Odoo theme is not a folder that containing HTML or PHP files, it’s a modular framework written in XML.
 Never worked with XML files before?
 Don’t worry, after following the tutorial, you’ll be able to create your first theme with only basic knowledge of HTML.

 Using classical web design workflows, you usually code the layout of the entire page.
 The result of this is a “static” web page.
 You can update the content, of course, but your client will need you to work on making even basic changes.